lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-fixed | int64 | / The fee limit expressed as a fixed amount of satoshis. percent | int64 | / The fee limit expressed as a percentage of the payment amount.
+fixed | string | / The fee limit expressed as a fixed amount of satoshis. percent | string | / The fee limit expressed as a percentage of the payment amount.

 ## FeeReportResponse